-And the other, a bunch of sound waves that reach your ears after getting bounced off of different surfaces.
+And the other, a bunch of sound waves that reach your ears after getting bounced off different surfaces.
 This set of echoes reach your eardrums later and is quieter (due to lesser energy).

-For instance, reverb at tunnels or caves is different from the reverb audio effect of cathedrals or halls.
+For instance, Reverb at tunnels or caves is different from the reverb audio effect of cathedrals or halls.

-Reverb audio effects can be generated digitally with the help of reverb plugins to create multiple echoes algorithmically and by manipulating the delay, level, or frequency response.
+Reverb audio effects can be generated digitally with the help of reverb plugins to create multiple echoes algorithmically and by manipulating the Delay, level, or frequency response.

 Part 3: Audio effects - Panning